anchore/grant/docs/DESIGN.md

 - [Google String Classifier License](https://github.com/google/licenseclassifier/tree/main/stringclassifier)

-Syft's core elements of files and packages should be enhanced to include more information for grant's processing.
+Syft's core elements of files and packages should be enhanced to include more information for grant's processing:

+For more details on this redesign see [Syft Licesnse Revamp](https://github.com/anchore/syft/issues/1577).

 It's important licenses be included in both core types.